MySQL supports multiple Unicode character sets:

 0xfffd.
 (Were the

-utf32_general_cicollation used instead, the result would be 1 because all three characters have a weight of
+utf32_general_cicollation used instead, the result is 1 because all three characters have a weight of

 0xfffdin that collation.)